Big Island 5 Day Itinerary

-In this article, you will learn about how to make the most out of your Big Island trip by visiting the top and most famous attractions throughout the entire island in 5 days.
-You will be able to visit the North, South, West and East side of the island.
-Big Island has so much to offer but we understand that you don’t have unlimited time here, so here we offer the best things or must sees you can do in 5 days.
+In this article, you will learn about how to make the most out of your Big Island trip by visiting the top and most famous attractions throughout the Big Island in 5 days.
+You will be able to visit the North, South, West, and East side of the island.
+Big Island has so much to offer but we understand that you don’t have unlimited time here, so here we offer the best things or must-sees you can do in 5 days.
 If you have more than 5 days, we make more recommendations at the end of the post.
 For now, let’s get right into the Big Island 5 day itinerary for you.

 Day 1: Kona Town, Magic Sand Beach, Manta Ray Snorkeling

-Kona is where most tourists head to and stay at when they come to the Big Island.
-The reason is that Kona looks like how you imagine the typical Hawaii would look like.
-It has white sand beaches, beautiful sunsets, touristy souvenir shops, resorts and restaurant by the coastline.
-We believe it’s essential to visit Kona when you come see the Big Island.
+Kona is where most tourists head to and stay when they come to the Big Island.
+The reason is that Kona looks like how you imagine typical Hawaii would look like.
+It has white sand beaches, beautiful sunsets, touristy souvenir shops, resorts, and restaurants by the coastline.
+We believe it’s essential to visit Kona when you come to see the Big Island.
 In one day, you can walk around Kona town, visit the Magic Sand Beach, sit at the beach and watch the sunset and do the famous Manta Ray night snorkeling.
 All these activities are on the west side of the island in or near Kona.